WSpiller/MRPracticals/README.md

 # MRPracticals

 The `MRPracticals` R package provides necessary information for MR course practical sessions.
+It requires R version 3.4 and R Studio for processing vignette files.

 Information for two separate pratical sessions is currently included, pertaining to: